PC Tools (company): PC Tools Spyware Doctor

 PC Tools Spyware Doctor, is anti-malware software.
 Spyware Doctor detects malware based on indicators of compromise using its spider technology.
 The most recent version of Spyware Doctor is 9, which was released on 31 October 2011.
 Symantec is no longer offering this product as of 18 May 2013.

+Former employees noticed an increasing number of malware, spyware and other threats targeting macOS and Apple devices.
+As of 2019, Spyware Doctor has been remade on macOS and included as part of the iBoostUp with Spyware Doctor Mac application suite.
+Spyware Doctor for Mac has been tested and certified OPSWAT Platinum.

 PC Tools Spyware Doctor with AntiVirus

 PC Tools Spyware Doctor with AntiVirus has the same features as Spyware Doctor, with added anti-virus capabilities.
 Symantec has not sold this since 2013; v9 is the last one available.

 ThreatExpert

 The ThreatExpert Web site says that it is an advanced automated threat analysis system (initialized ATAS) built to analyze and report the actions of malware in a fully automated mode.
 As of March 2015 the latest version was beta version 1.0.1.0 of 1 March 2008.
 There have been no updates since March 2008, and the Web site seems inactive.